Car Accidents Have a High Risk of Causing Neck and Back Injury

 The lumbar spine has 5 vertebrae with soft discs in between.
 Each disc has a tough outer ring surrounding a soft nucleus.
 When young, the discs consist predominantly of water.
 As we age, however, they lose hydration and become more susceptible to cracking and fissures known as annular tears.
 These tears lead to inflammation and pain.

 Because back pain has so many different causes, it’s important to have a skilled practitioner properly diagnose your problem.
-MRIs or tomography are helpful in identifying signs of disc degeneration or damage.
+MRIs or tomography is helpful in identifying signs of disc degeneration or damage.
 However, since some degenerated discs don’t cause pain, skilled doctors will recognize the need for other tests, such as discography to identify all problematic discs.
 It is also essential the Radiologist and Spine Surgeon (if and when necessary) take time to illustrate acute trauma (immediate injury from the accident) to the spine as opposed to pain relating to degenerative disc disease.

 Treating Discogenic Pain

-Physical therapist help discogenic pain sufferers by moving and manipulating the back and neck, and giving homework for the patient to do at home, in order to lessen the pain and restore movement.
+Physical therapist helps discogenic pain sufferers by moving and manipulating the back and neck and giving homework for the patient to do at home, in order to lessen the pain and restore movement.
 This can include lumbar side bending, transverse plane motion, flexion-rotation mobilization, homework exercises to do during the treatment.
-Physical therapy for neck and back pain can often abolish the patient’s pain completely and restored considerable range of motion.
+Physical therapy for neck and back pain can often abolish the patient’s pain completely and restored a considerable range of motion.

 Anti-inflammatory medications are usually another early step in treating discogenic back pain.
 Other drugs, like acetaminophen, naproxen, antidepressants, and anti-epileptics can help.

-Surgery is often no necessary, but if you’re in debilitating pain for 3 months or more, you may need to consider it as an option.
+Surgery is often not necessary, but if you’re in debilitating pain for 3 months or more, you may need to consider it as an option.

 One type of minimally invasive spine surgery is Intradiscal Electrothermal Therapy (IDET).
 This surgery cauterizes the fibers around the tear, which helps fuse and kill off painful nerve endings.
 With the nerve endings dead, you won’t be able to feel the discogenic pain anymore.